The SAT and ACT standardized examinations are no longer required for undergraduate admissions at California State University.

 In January, the university’s admission advisory board, which comprises students, staff, and administrators, proposed that standardized test results no longer be used in undergraduate applications.

-In the spring of last year, the council conducted an assessment of standardized exams, concluding that both examinations provide little value to the university’s admissions process.
+In the spring of last year, the council assessed standardized exams, concluding that both examinations provide little value to the university’s admissions process.

 ~ Yammilette Rodriguez, California State University trustee